maurobrandoni/migrations/docs/en/index.rst

         ->add(new PendingMigrationsMiddleware($config))
         ... // rest

-You can add `'app'` config key set to `false` if you are only interested in plugin migrations to be checked.
+You can add `'app'` config key set to `false` if you are only interested in checking plugin migrations.

-In case you run into the exception and need to skip it for a moment, you can temporarily disable it using the query string `...?skip-migration-check=1`.
+You can temporarily disable the migration check by adding ``skip-migration-check=1`` to the URL query string

 IDE autocomplete support
 ------------------------